RUN-KAIST/kaist.run/contests/en.md

 - No internet access is allowed during the contest, except for the contest platform.
 Use of generative AI tools for any purpose is strictly prohibited and considered cheating.
 - Each participant may bring up to 25 printed pages, single-sided, in font size 5pt or larger.
 These team notes will be inspected during registration.
 - Prewritten code is not allowed—you may only use code written during the contest.
+- The contest will be hosted on BIKO.
+- Only languages supported by BIKO may be used.
+Please familiarize yourself with its environment.
-- Details on competition platform and available languages to be updated.
+- More details on judging environment to be updated.
 - **At least one problem will be interactive or two-step.**

 #### Judging Environment